Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle physics experiments: Introduction

-In Section 2 we describe the data generation and the data format.
-Section 3 briefly describes the Machine Learning models used in the comparison and their optimization.
-We discuss our results in Section 4 and conclusions in Section 5.
+In Section~\ref{sec:data-description}, the data generation process and data format are described.
+Section~\ref{sec:ml-models} provides a brief overview of the machine learning models used in the comparison and their optimization.
+In Section~\ref{sec:informing-physics}, the question of how to inform the ML models about physics is explored.
+Results are presented and discussed in Section~\ref{sec:results}, followed by conclusions in Section~\ref{sec:conclus}.

-\section{Data Description}
+\section{Data description}

-In this section, we describe the data generation and the data format used for this work.
+In this section, the data generation and the data format used for this work are described.